dcSpark/shinkai-node/docs/chatgpt.md

 - **Use clear naming conventions:** Choose descriptive names for your functions, variables, and modules.
 This simple practice improves code readability and helps ChatGPT understand your code's purpose.

+- **Avoid adding tests in the same file:** While it's tempting to add tests to the same file as your code, it's better to keep them separate.
+This way, ChatGPT can focus on your code without getting distracted by the tests and we can maintain smaller files.

 ### Engaging with ChatGPT

 ChatGPT can be an incredibly helpful companion for your Rust development.
 Here are some tips on how to effectively interact with it: